temporalio/documentation/docs-src/go/generated/backgroundcheck-replay-intrinsic-non-determinism.md

 Referred to as "intrinsic non-determinism" this kind of "bad" Workflow code can prevent the Workflow code from completing because the Workflow can take a different code path than the one expected from the Event History.

-The following are some common operations that **can't** be done inside of a Wokflow Definition:
+The following are some common operations that **can't** be done inside of a Workflow Definition:

 - Generate and rely on random numbers (Use Activites instead).
 - Accessing / mutating external systems or state.